vorachet/apigw-mvp/mvp-1/README.md

 # Simplified API Gateway Specification

-The Demo API Gateway Specification will be offered the document generation service on http://localhost:3000/spec This web content is automatically generated from the declarative proxy configuration, where developers use the generated CURL scripts for testing and reuse them for other industrial relevance setting such as OpenAPI or further code generation services.
+The API Gateway Specification will be offered by the document generation service.
+NVP-1 provides this spec on http://localhost:3000/spec This web content is automatically generated from the declarative proxy configuration, where developers use the generated CURL scripts for testing and reuse them for other industrial relevance setting such as OpenAPI or further code generation services.

 ![alt text](generatedspec.png "Title")